Cephalopod intelligence: Learning

-In laboratory experiments, octopuses can be readily trained to distinguish between different shapes and patterns.
+In laboratory experiments, octopuses can readily be trained to distinguish between different shapes and patterns.

 In one study on observational learning, common octopuses (observers) were allowed to watch other octopuses (demonstrators) select one of two objects that differed only in color.
 Subsequently, the observers consistently selected the same object the demonstrators did.
 This study concluded that octopuses are capable of using observational learning.
 However, this is disputed by some.
 Both octopuses and nautiluses are capable of vertebrate-like spatial learning.
 Additionally, cuttlefish have been shown to have the capacity for future planning and reward processing after being tested with the Stanford marshmallow experiment.